 Operations are expected to begin mid-2019 with an initial deployment of 15 buses, with the remaining seven buses expected to deploy in 2021.
 This procurement also supports the goals defined in Florida State University’s strategic plan to deepen its commitment to continuous innovation, invest strategically and incorporate sustainable living practices into all FSU activities.
 With 22 Catalyst buses, Florida State University will displace more than 2,820,000 gallons of diesel over the vehicles’ 12-year lifespan and eliminate over 5,000,000 pounds of carbon emissions annually, according to Proterra.

-As the third largest university in Florida, FSU will serve as a leading example for other colleges across the country that want to prioritize zero-emission campus transportation for the next generation.
+As the third largest university in Florida, Florida State University will serve as a leading example for other colleges across the country with regards to electric bus deployment.
 Proterra has also sold its Catalyst buses to the University of Montana, Duke University and Alabama A&M University.
 “As university populations grow across the United States, more campus transportation operators are taking the long-view and looking for sustainable ways to increase mobility while reducing costs and their carbon footprint,” said Ryan Popple, CEO of Proterra.
 “Helping universities and the next-generation of leaders experience zero-emission transit is intrinsic to our vision.”